ZachM89/HolyShift/README.md

 - Automatically uses Innervate, Mana Potions, Rune of Metamorphosis, and Demonic Runes when you are low on mana (only on bosses to conserve consumables.)
   - Will not use a demonic rune if it will potentially kill you.
   - Option to swith off Innervate, Mana Potions, and Demonic runes.
-- Automatically uses dps trinkets on bosses such as: Earthstrike, Kiss of the Spider.
+- Automatically uses dps trinkets on bosses such as: Earthstrike, Kiss of the Spider, Jom Gabbar, and Zandalarian Hero Medallion.
 - Automatically uses Ancient Cornerstone Grimoire on bosses.
 - Automatically uses Juju Flurry on bosses.
-- Automatically uses Manual Crowd Pummeler on bosses and switches out manual crowd pummeler if the mcp you have equipped has no charges.
+- Automatically uses Manual Crowd Pummeler on bosses and switches out manual crowd pummeler to a weapon and offhand of your choosing if   the mcp you have equipped has no charges.
 - Automatically uses Hourglass Sand when you have the Bronze debuff on Chromaggus.
 - Automatically uses a major healthstone if you have a major healthstone and when you are below 40% health.
 - Provides estimated time remaining in fight and the option to turn this feature off.